 - Application Protocols: Hyper Text Transfer Protocol (HTTP), Post Office Protocol Version 3 (POP3), Simple Mail Transport Protocol (SMTP), File Transfer Protocol (FTP) and Secure Shell (SSH)

-- Security and Network Issues: Students will learn the elements of effective troubleshooting methodology to identify the characteristics of a network that keep data safe from loss or damage, and will be able to create an effective security policy.
+- Security and Network Issues: Students will learn the elements of effective troubleshooting methodology to identify the characteristics of a network that keeps data safe from loss or damage and will be able to create an effective security policy.
 Topics covered are: Virtual LANs, VLAN trunking (802.1q), Extensible Authentication Protocol (EAP), Transport Layer Security (TLS) and Secured Sockets Layer (SSL).

 COSY-502 (125 Hours)

 Section MW02-Mays Landing Campus, Building T

 9 a.m.-3 p.m.

 NOTE: If you are already A+ certified and enroll in Network + Certification and Operating System Concepts programs with a 125-hour internship, you may be eligible to earn 25 credits toward an Atlantic Cape Technical Studies degree.